 Online bujutsu learning in Shinkan-ryū is the first of its kind.
-It is in-depth and intensive.
-You are not learning in a vacuum all alone, or being put through a useless "course system" designed to take your money and only give you rudimentary skills in return.
-The study is serious, and the teacher's interest is in building solid basics to develop more complicated and in-depth techniques and concepts later.
-It is the almost the same as learning in a dōjō.
+It is an in-depth and intensive study of kobujutsu.
+You are not learning in a vacuum all alone, or being put through a useless "course system" and frequent testing and their associated fees designed to nickle and dime you.
+The study is serious, and the teacher's interest is in building solid basics to develop more complicated and in-depth techniques and concepts as the student progresses.
+It is similar as learning in a dōjō.
 We have students in different countries who enjoy learning and make good progress through online study with us.
-Distance learning is not as hard as it seems, but it does require good discipline.
+Distance learning is not as hard as it seems, but it does require good dedication and discipline.
 Check here for general information on learning if you missed it.
-Online students and students physically in Japan are the same.
-When you join, you join the school.
+Online students and students physically in Japan are the same; when you join, you join the school.
 You are not a customer paying to learn how to use a sword.
-That is shallow and not in the interest of Shinkan-ryū Kenpō.
+That is shallow, and not in the interest of Shinkan-ryū Kenpō.

 There are many iaijutsu forms you can learn and practice without a partner.
 Kenjutsu is also taught but requires either a partner or physical presence at the dojo in Japan.
 Regardless of a partner, students are required to learn most of the forms in due time.
 It is certainly possible to learn swordsmanship online; all you need is the desire to learn and put in the training time.

 Shinkan-ryū does not sell courses or single lessons.
-It is traditional learning, and as is typically done in koryu/kobujutsu, there is an intensive one to one student and teacher relationship based on honest teaching and learning.
+It is traditional learning as is typically done in koryū.
+It is an intensive one to one student and teacher relationship based on honest teaching and learning.
 Students do not fly by the seat of their pants.
-It is a traditional school for swordsmanship.
+It is a traditional school of swordsmanship.
 Learning is linear and in stages, whether online or in our physical dōjō.